quantumjim/qreative/README.md

 Quantum computers have been used for creative projects.
 These tools are based on some of these projects, and are designed to make it easier to do similar things in future.

+Examples of how to use these tools can be found in [this jupyter notebook](how-to-use.ipynb).

 ### Projects on which the current tools are based

 #### From the [Condensed Matter and Quantum computing Theory Group](http://www.quantumtheory.unibas.ch/), University of Basel